Gulfstream Aerospace

 Regulatory and safety context

 Certain controls — particularly those that intersect with safety systems — required crew-only access with appropriate confirmation patterns.
-The design had to enforce role-based access clearly without creating friction for legitimate crew actions, and without inadvertently surfacing restricted controls to passengers in a way that felt exclusionary.

 05